swirldev/swirl_courses/README.md

 swirl courses
 =============

-This is a collection of interactive courses for use with the swirl R package.
-Some courses are still in development and we'd love to hear your feedback as you work through them.
+This is a collection of interactive courses for use with the [swirl R package](http://swirlstats.com).
+Some courses are still in development and we'd love to hear any [suggestions](https://github.com/swirldev/swirl_courses/issues/new) you have as you work through them.

 - R Programming
 - Regression Models (in progress)